 Giving a high profile to spiritual, moral, social and cultural development is at the heart of a successful school.
 At St John’s we pride ourselves on being a setting with Nurture School trained staff.
-Mrs Walker, Mrs Richardson and Mrs Johnson have a vast amount of experience and deliver the highest quality provision.
+Mrs Walker, Mrs Richardson and Mrs Ashworth have a vast amount of experience and deliver the highest quality provision.

 Welcome to our Nurture Group.